 2.3 These Conditions also apply to our employees, agents and representatives, all other carriers used by us to carry you and those carriers’ employees, agents and representatives.

-2.5 These Conditions do not exclude or limit these guarantees or any other statutory rights that you may have under applicable Laws (including the Civil Aviation (Carriers' Liability) Act 1959 (Cth)).
+2.5 These Conditions do not exclude or limit the consumer guarantees or any other statutory rights that you may have under applicable Laws (including the Australian Consumer Law and the Civil Aviation (Carriers' Liability) Act 1959 (Cth)).

 3.1 These Conditions will apply to your travel on flights operated or marketed by us (flights operated under the “VA” Airline Designator Code), to the extent they are applicable to your journey.

 3.2 These Conditions do not apply to any non-air transportation or other services we arrange for you (for example, bus transfers or hotel accommodation).
 We arrange these services for you as your agent and your contract is with the provider of the transportation or services.

 3.3 Variation and Waiver.
 No employee, contractor, Authorised Agent or other person is authorised to vary these Conditions.
 However, our duly authorised employees and contractors may in certain circumstances waive Fare Rules or amounts payable.
 A waiver on one occasion does not constitute a waiver on any other occasion.